-The colours you use in your brand logo and visual identity also determine how much your brand will stand out from the crowd.
-A study by Loyola University Maryland found that colours you use in your brand can improve your brand recognition by as much as 80%.
-You must also ensure they’re the right fit for your brand and convey the exact message or meaning you want to pass across.
+The colours used in your brand logo and visual identity also determine how much your brand will stand out from the crowd.
+A study by Loyola University Maryland found that the colours you use can improve your brand recognition by as much as 80%.
+You must also ensure they’re the right fit for your brand and they convey the exact message or meaning you want to pass across.

 What Is Colour Psychology?

-The effect of colours on consumer’s thinking and actions can be best explained by the psychology of colour.
+The effect of colours on a consumer’s thought process and actions can be best explained by the psychology of colour.
 This is basically defined as the study of colours and how they affect human behaviour.
 It explains how colours affect our decisions such as choosing what product or service to purchase.

-Colours can have different meanings or elicit different reactions or emotions in people depending on a number of factors such as one’s gender, culture, life experiences just to name a few.
-One colour can mean a few different things to different types of people based on such factors.
+Colours can have different meanings or elicit different reactions or emotions in people depending on a number of factors such as one’s gender, culture and life experiences, just to name a few.
+One colour can mean a few different things to different types of people based on these factors.
 Studies on colour psychology have however found that there are interpretations or guidelines that apply generally to all or most people.

-Understanding colour psychology and the meanings of different colours can help you make better and informed decisions when choosing colours for your brand.
-So, here is a guide of six colours commonly used in branding and what they mean.
+Understanding colour psychology and the meanings of different colours can help you make better and more informed decisions when choosing colours for your brand.
+So here is a guide on six colours commonly used in branding and what they mean.

 Red presents passion, love, energy and excitement on the positive spectrum.
 On the negative spectrum, it signifies danger and anger.
 Red is also a very bold colour visually, so it is a great colour to use for your product packaging as it always sure to stand out.
 Do not shy away from red if you want to attract a large audience.
 Red has also been found to stimulate appetite so many restaurants and food and drink brands incoporate the colour into their logo or visual identity to attract consumers.
 The Nigerian lager beer brand; Gulder is an example of a drink brand that uses the colour red as part of their brand logo.